elfmz/far2l/README.md

 * `DM_SETCOLOR` - changes current color attributes of selected dialog item

 ## Known issues:
-* Only valid translations are Russian and English, all other languages require deep correction.
+* Only valid translations are English, Russian and Ukrainian, all other languages require deep correction.
 * Characters that occupy more than single cell or diacritic-like characters are rendered buggy, that means Chinees and Japaneese texts are hardly readable in some cases.